London Mulls Making Landlords Pay For Parties

 FACT: Rent control in Ontario only applies to units that were first built or occupied before November 1, 1991.
 If the rental unit is in an apartment building constructed (or converted from a non-residential use) after November 1, 1991, then the rent control provisions of the Residential Tenancies Act, 2006 do not apply.

 FACT: The post-1991 rent exemption was originally introduced by Bob Rae’s Ontario NDP government.
 It’s been maintained over time by Mike Harris’ PC provincial government (they made it permanent) as well as the governing Liberals.
 A low vacancy rate dropped even lower as developers were disincentivized by the regulated rental market for the freedom of condominiums.
 The exemption provided the incentive that private developers needed to build much of the existing condo stock as we know it and to recover from years of virtually no rental increases at all.
 Any changes to this incentive will undoubtedly have a negative effect on the market and real estate development (especially outside of Toronto where vacancy rates can vary) – not to mention the construction that is currently in the pipe.
+In the realm of construction, the foundation of any project lies in the quality of materials used.
+Opting for a provider that specializes in on-location blending of cement offers unmatched flexibility and efficiency.
+Such a method allows for adjustments to be made in real time, catering to the unique demands of each project.
+For an in-depth exploration of these benefits, consider reading an insightful guide on the advantages of on-the-spot concrete mixing solutions.

 FACT: 85% of rentals in Ontario are covered by provincially mandated rent control.